-If you think that a defect with your car was to blame for your car accident, you need a Miami auto defect car accident lawyer from Lavent Law.
+If you think that a defect with your car was to blame for your car accident, speak with Miami car accident lawyer Boris Lavent.
 It is easy to assume that a wreck was your fault, but if you were doing everything right and were still in an accident, it’s entirely possible that your vehicle was to blame.

 It can be difficult to prove this or to even know where to begin.
 We can investigate the circumstances surrounding your crash for you and determine what caused it.
 If it turns out that your car was defective, we will help you pursue your damages from the negligent auto manufacturer that caused your accident to happen.